CONVERTING YOUR CHEVROLET SS

 The official method for doing this is to remove the bumper then pull out the grille.
 Using information I found on the Chevy SS Forums, I was able to do it without disassembling the front-end of the car.
 Total time: about 1 hour.

 These are pretty easy to do.
 Take off the wheel, push the old cap out from the rear, pop the new one in and put the wheel back on.
 Easy peasy.
 Why not just pop the cap out with the wheel on?
-Because there's 20 tabs holding it on.
+Because there's 20 tabs holding it on (automotive engineers love their tabs).
 You'll probably scar the wheel or damage the old cap.
 Total time per wheel is about 5-6 minutes.
 Unless you wash the brake dust off the inside of the wheel like I did.
 They look really good.
 Wheel nuts are 22mm and torque is 190 N m.